 Reality TV star Ashley 'Minnie' Ross dies in Georgia wreck

-ATLANTA (AP) — Ashley Ross of the Atlanta-filmed reality TV show “Little Women: Atlanta” has died in a Georgia car crash, her representative confirmed Tuesday.
+ATLANTA (AP) — Ashley Ross of the reality TV show “Little Women: Atlanta” has died in a head-on crash on a Georgia road, police and her representative confirmed Tuesday.

 “The family respectfully asks for their privacy as they grieve during this very difficult time,” Dixon said.